bugzweiser13/liri-node-app/README.md

     -Event Date <dateTime (moment.js to date format only)>
     -Ticket URL: <link to ticket purchasing>

-If ***(band-name)*** is left blank, the search will default to "The Wiggles
+If ***(artist-name)*** is left blank, the search will default to "The Wiggles

 ***"node liri.js spotify-this-song (song-name, all or partial)":***

-This command will produce a console log print out (also logs to log.tx file) of 10 songs (search limit can be changed within code) of the following:
+This command will produce a console log print out (also logs to log.tx file) of 10 songs within search criteria (search limit can be changed within code) of the following:

     -Artist: <name>
     -Song Name: <title>